 - Test Automation

-A personal workspace is a modern folder available for the dedicated use of a particular attended user.
-You can enable creating a personal workspace for the accounts and groups to which you wish to grant robot access using attended modern robots.
+A personal workspace is a folder available for the dedicated use of a particular attended user.
+You can enable creating a personal workspace for the accounts and groups to which you wish to grant robot access using attended robots.
 If enabled, this workspace is automatically created when the user is provisioned in Orchestrator.

 Personal workspaces come with their own dedicated package feed by default, meaning packages are kept separate and only available in the specific workspace they have been published to.
 Any package that is added to the workspace gets automatically deployed as a process in the workspace.